Reklle/spbau/fractals/readme.md

 # Genetics:
 As all the parts of my project, this was an experiment.
 Probably fail, probably successful.
 ...
+Process of selections of good seeds:
 * it was generated and rendered above of 1000 random pictures of plants
 * after that, I chose ~50 the best seeds
 * after that, there are 6 stages of artificial selection of the best seeds
-* now I have around 100 good seed
+* now, there is around 100 good seed
 ...
-Actually, a percent of good-looking plants now is bigger than before using genetics, so this is usable enough.
+A percent of good-looking plants now is bigger than before using genetics, so this is usable enough technique.

 # Rendering
 One of the most important parts of rendering is color.
 With proper their combinations it's easy to create realistic structure.
+* The render uses a lot of normal distributions for computing properies, probably,
+* Settings for drawing saved in .json format.

 # Conclusion
-My program can draw nature-like plants with interesting algorithms.
+My program can draw nature-like plants with an interesting algorithms.
 This technique could be used with other for generation fractal structures.